CGNS/cgns.github.io/CGNS-ReST-site/source/standard/hdf5.rst

 Dedicated HDF5 Structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The *CGNS node* is an HDF5 group.
 It contains attributes, an optional dataset and optional child groups.
-This structure is required and can be extended by other implementors as long as the following requirements are fullfilled.
+This structure is required and can be extended by other implementors as long as the following requirements are fulfilled.

 In a CGNS tree, most of the nodes are *normal* nodes.
 These nodes can optionally contain data and have other nodes as children.